ak64th/epub_chainsaw/README.md

 1. `extract_epub.py --epub origin.epub --out-dir extracted_origin --force`
 2. Edit any files under `extracted_origin/text` (and their JSON sidecars if you need to tweak placeholder metadata).
 You can also update CSS or images.
+3. **If you want a translation build:**
+   - Create a `translated/` directory (or any folder you will pass to `--translations`).
+   - For every chapter you translate, copy the original txt filename and append `_translated` before the extension (e.g., `0002_.txt` → `0002__translated.txt`).
+   - Keep the line count identical to the source file; blank lines are significant.
+   - Optionally change the title field of json file in `extracted_origin/text_meta`, builder will use it in the TOC.
+4. Run either:
-3. `build_epub.py --in-dir extracted_origin --output rebuilt_origin.epub --epubcheck /usr/bin/epubcheck`
+   - `build_epub.py --in-dir extracted_origin --output rebuilt_origin.epub --epubcheck /usr/bin/epubcheck`
-   or `build_translated_epub.py --in-dir extracted_origin --translations translated --output rebuilt_translated.epub --language zh --epubcheck /usr/bin/epubcheck`
+   - `build_translated_epub.py --in-dir extracted_origin --translations translated --output rebuilt_translated.epub --language zh --epubcheck /usr/bin/epubcheck`
-4. Inspect the generated EPUB or repeat steps 2-3 until the content looks right.
+5. Inspect the generated EPUB or repeat the edit/build steps until everything looks right.